minqiaowang/on-premise-adg/set-primary-standby/set-primary-standby.md

      $
      ```

-   - From the standby side, telnet the public ip or hostname of the primary host, enter `^]` and return to exist.
+   - From the standby side, telnet the public ip or hostname of the primary host with port 1521, enter `^]` and return to exist.

     ```
      $ telnet primary** 1521